 Clinical Science at the University of Michigan

 On September 1st of 2010, the clinical psychology program at the University of Michigan adopted a Clinical Science training model and began transitioning to this model.
 The information contained in this website refers to our new Clinical Science model.
-For additional information about this transition, please contact the Chair of the clinical psychology program, Dr. Patricia Deldin at email@example.com.
-Dr. Donna Nagata is the Director of Clinical Training firstname.lastname@example.org.
+For additional information about this transition, please contact the Clinical Area Chair and Director of Clinical Training Dr. Patricia Deldin at firstname.lastname@example.org.

 The clinical psychology program at the University of Michigan is committed to training clinical scientists who will pursue research careers that advance professional knowledge in the promotion of mental health and the assessment, prevention, and treatment of psychopathology and neurodevelopmental disorders.
 In general, the faculty view clinical practice as an applied science and aspire to contribute to the foundation of evidence that guides ethical and effective psychological services.
 To achieve these goals, our APA-accredited program offers rigorous training in psychopathology, cognitive and affective neuroscience, cultural processes, resilience and coping, interdisciplinary research methods, statistics, clinical and research ethics, and evidence-based assessment, prevention, and treatment interventions.